 An observational design will be adopted, which includes literature search, landscape assessment, collection and analysis of medicine samples.

 Investigators: Associate Professor Julie Redfern, Rufus Adesoji Adedoyin, Sandra Ofori, Raghupathy Anchala, Vamadevan S Ajay, Luciano De Andrade, Jose Zelaya, Harparkash Kaur, Dina Balabanova and Mahmoud Sani.
 Funded by the World Heart Federation.

 WARC is comprised of pre-eminent researchers, scholars and clinicians who are committed to the centre’s mission of providing leadership and advice on digital health interventions.

 The centre will also develop the capacity of clinicians in applied clinical research and provide advice on study design and operational services at Westmead.

-WARC is open to visiting fellows, PhD opportunities for talented students who are keen to further their education in research and volunteers.
+WARC is open to visiting fellows, PhD opportunities for talented students who are keen to further their education in research.

 Women share their experiences in male-dominated industries